Blog · February 15, 2026

 - Intelligence Index — a composite benchmark score from MMLU-Pro, GPQA, and AIME

-These models score at least 25 on the Intelligence Index (solid production quality) and cost under $2.50 per 1,000 requests.
-Sorted by value score — the most intelligence per dollar first.
+These models score at least 25 on the Intelligence Index (solid production quality) and have the lowest output prices.
+Sorted by $/1M output, cheapest first.

 |---|---|---|---|---|---|